Classic French Madeleines @fontSize>

 pinch of salt

-10 tablespoons (1 ¼ sticks) unsalted butter, melted and cooled slightly
+10 tablespoons (1 ¼ stick) unsalted butter, melted and cooled slightly

 Spoon 1 tablespoon of batter into each shell-shaped indentation in your pan.
 Bake until puffed and brown, about 15 minutes.
 Cool 5 minutes.
 Gently remove from pan.
 Repeat process, buttering and flouring pan before each batch.